Please review the required information below (use scroll bar on the right)

 PLANNING COMMITTEE DISCLOSURE INFORMATION

-The below planning committee members have nothing to disclose:
+The below planning committee members have nothing to disclose, with the exception of:

-UNMC: Valeta Creason-Wahl; Nada Fadul, MD; Heidi Keeler, PhD, RN; Renee Paulin, MSN, RN, CWOCN; Brenda Ram, CMP, CHCP
+UNMC: Valeta Creason-Wahl; Heidi Keeler, PhD, MSN/MBA, RN; Renee Paulin, MSN, RN, CWOCN; Brenda Ram, CMP, CHCP; Tammy Wichman, MD

 The University of Nebraska Medical Center, Duquesne University School of Pharmacy, and Practice Point Communications protect the privacy of personal and other information regarding participants and educational collaborators.
 The University of Nebraska Medical Center, Duquesne University School of Pharmacy, and Practice Point Communications will not release personally identifiable information to a third party without the individual's consent, except such information as is required for reporting purposes to the ACCME, ANCC, or ACPE.